Congressional District # 01

 The site contamination is being addressed by several long-term remedial actions:

 • Building 43 TCE Spill - pump and treat (P&T)

 • Benzene Pump and Treat System

 • FT-02 Perfluorinated Compound (PFC) Pump and Treat System

 Future Site Reviews

 A base-wide five-year review was completed in September 2004.
 A second base-wide five-year review was planned for 2009.
 Due to Air Force funding and contracting issues, this review was not completed until 2011.
-EPA has provided comments on the draft review and the MDEQ should provide comments by April 2012.
-A final report will then be generated by the Air Force.
-The result of the review was that the site is protective of human health and the environment because all remedies are operating as expected and appropriate institutional controls are in place at the base to prevent exposures to site contaminants.
+A third Draft Five Year Review was released by the Air Force in September 2014.
+The Draft Review concludes that the site is protective of human health and the environment because all remedies are operating as expected and appropriate institutional controls are in place at the base to prevent exposures to site contaminants.

 Public meetings are occasionally held by the Air Force to provide updates on site cleanup to the surrounding community.